 Put you croquettes first in white egg then fully cover them in panko breadcrumbs.
 Repeat the process twice, to avoid any leaking when baking them.
 Arrange them on an oil-greased baking tray and spray with extra oil on top.
 Bake until nicely crisp and golden brown.

 There you go!
 Your deliciously crispy Sweet Potato Croquettes are all ready to be enjoyed with your family and friends.
 Serve them hot straight from the oven, or at room temperature.
 They're great on their own, but even better with some homemade ketchup and/or mayo on the side.

 Trust me, these crispy Sweet Potato Croquettes will disappear within minutes!

 I hope you guys have fun making these tasty croquettes!
 Don’t forget to leave a comment below or on my Facebook page, and let me know how you liked it!
 Even better, snap a picture, tag it #thepetitecook and share it on Instagram!
 Looking at your pictures makes me always happy :).

 Sweet Potato Croquettes

 - 3 large sweet potatoes, steamed

 - 2 eggs white

 For the filling:

-- 1 tbsp fresh basil and mint finely chopped
+- 1 tablespoon fresh basil and mint, finely chopped

 - a squeeze of fresh lime juice